EvanGreaney/theory-algos-project/README.md

 It does this by appending bits to the message in order to get the desired length.
 It uses bits of '0' that are lead by a '1'.
 Padding is required and if a message only needs '1' bit of Padding, it will still be appended.

+<h3> Padding Size </h3>
+After the original message has been appended, the message has to be reperesented in 128 bits, this is because SHA512 can only accept 128bit messages as its input message.
+Although it has a lmilation on the input size of the message, the number is so large it doesnt cause any issue.
+The largest number can be represented as (2^128)-1 as the largest input message or if including the single paddit bit it would be (2^128)-2 which would equal: 340,282,366,920,938,463,463,374,607,431,768,211,454 bits in length.[2]

 <h4>Hash Buffer Initialization</h4>
 The next step is the Hash Buffer initialization, as the algorithm processes each block of 1024 bits from the input message using the result from the previous block , it can cause a problem with the very first 1024 bit block as there is no block prior to it that was processed,